conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/feedstocks.md

     end
 ```

 Migrators are a powerful mechanism that can do almost arbitrary recipe changes.
-They are written in Python.
-The current set of migrators can be found in the [`regro/cf-scripts` repository](https://github.com/regro/cf-scripts/tree/master/conda_forge_tick/migrators).
+They are written in Python and the current set of migrators can be found in the [`regro/cf-scripts` repository](https://github.com/regro/cf-scripts/tree/master/conda_forge_tick/migrators).